carloswestman/boulderer/README.md

  4. Go into the Android and Apple stores.
 3. Improve UX *[Designers needed]*
 4. Develop the product Branding *[Designers needed]*
-4. Develop a business model to mantain the service
+5. Develop a business model to maintain the service
-5. Distribute
+6. Distribute

 ## Architecture

-The architecture stack relies heavily on <b>JavasScript</b>. and lightweight frameworks aimed to develop scalable web solutions.
-I think performace of the backend is pretty solid.
+The architecture stack relies heavily on <b>JavaScript</b>. and lightweight frameworks aimed to develop scalable web solutions.
+I think performance of the backend is pretty solid.
 I am still wondering if I should follow a native approach for the frontends:

 <table>
   <tr>